PubInv/EcoPot/README.md

 # EcoPot
 Project #5: A more efficient pot for those who cook over wood fires and related technologies

+# Status - May 21st

+Gialunuca Skirde had designed and built the a test stand, which we will use for simultaneously testing 4 pots for boiling time.
+Eventually, we will use this test frame to test over wood fires.

 # Our Latest, Best Pot design...

 These hemispherical, finned pots have been measured with a heat gun to be very efficient!